What is a balloon mortgage?

 There are three primary ways to pay off a balloon mortgage:

+- Savings.
 If you can afford it, the simplest — but priciest — option is to save enough money to pay the remaining balance of the loan in full when the time comes.
 For this to be viable, you’d need to be saving and investing during the initial period, and possibly even beforehand.
 This route is best reserved for those who anticipate a windfall (such as an inheritance) or a substantial increase in income before the balloon payment comes due.

+- Selling.
 If you were to make improvements to the home and sell it by the time you need to repay the balance in a lump sum, the proceeds from the sale could provide you with enough cash to make it happen.
 This is typically the avenue house flippers take, since they don’t plan to keep the property for very long and have a good sense of whether they can sell the home quickly, and for how much.

+- Refinancing.
 If you don’t have enough cash to make the balloon payment, your best option is to refinance — although qualifying for a refinance isn’t a given.
 You’ll need an adequate credit score (at least 620), proof of steady income and at least 20 percent equity in your home.
 If you don’t have enough equity, you’ll need to explore low- or no-equity refinance options.
 You’ll also need to consider how the new payment impacts your budget.
 If you were enjoying low monthly payments with the balloon mortgage, refinancing to another loan could increase those payments significantly.

-How do I get a balloon mortgage?
+How to get a balloon mortgage?

 Since many mortgage lenders don’t offer balloon loans due to the amount of risk involved, finding a lender willing to extend you one could take some legwork, and your options might be limited.
 If you already have a relationship with a bank or lender, you could start by asking if it offers them, or if it can refer you to another reputable source.
 There are also other types of mortgages that might work for your situation, so be sure to explore all the options.